 Revisionist history notwithstanding, the conversion of the Cathars had nothing to do with the Rosary, or the repetitious salutations of the Marion Psalter.
 The truth is, the preaching and conversion mission was faltering and yielding no measurable success, and so Pope Innocent III became impatient.
-Finally the church turned to it's real "principal weapon" - launching a crusade against the Cathars in Southern France.
+Finally, the church turned to its true "principal weapon" - launching a crusade against the Cathars in Southern France.
 First, unofficially, in 1204, then Pope Innocent III 'officially' announced the ‘Crusade against the Albigensians’ (Cathars) in 1208.
 The official proclamation grants the crusaders indulgences against sins, among other things.
-The Massacre at Béziers took place in July 1209, and was the first major military action of the Albigensian Crusade.
+The Massacre at Béziers took place in July 1209 and was the first major military action of the Albigensian Crusade.

 Saint Dominic accompanied by Simon de Montfort,